Abelian variety: Definition

 A complex torus of dimension g is a torus of real dimension 2g that carries the structure of a complex manifold.
 It can always be obtained as the quotient of a g-dimensional complex vector space by a lattice of rank 2g.
 A complex abelian variety of dimension g is a complex torus of dimension g that is also a projective algebraic variety over the field of complex numbers.
 By invoking the Kodaira embedding theorem and Chow's theorem, one may equivalently define a complex abelian variety of dimension g to be a complex torus of dimension g that admits a positive line bundle.
 Since they are complex tori, abelian varieties carry the structure of a group.
 A morphism of abelian varieties is a morphism of the underlying algebraic varieties that preserves the identity element for the group structure.
 An isogeny is a finite-to-one morphism.

 When a complex torus carries the structure of an algebraic variety, this structure is necessarily unique.
 In the case $g = 1$, the notion of abelian variety is the same as that of elliptic curve, and every complex torus gives rise to such a curve; for $g > 1$ it has been known since Riemann that the algebraic variety condition imposes extra constraints on a complex torus.

 Riemann conditions

-The following criterion by Riemann decides whether or not a given complex torus is an abelian variety, i.e., whether or not it can be embedded into a projective space.
+The following criterion by Riemann decides whether or not a given complex torus is an abelian variety, i.e., whether or not it can be holomorphically embedded into a projective space.
 Let X be a g-dimensional torus given as $X = V/L$ where V is a complex vector space of dimension g and L is a lattice in V. Then X is an abelian variety if and only if there exists a positive definite hermitian form on V whose imaginary part takes integral values on $L \times L$.
 Such a form on X is usually called a (non-degenerate) Riemann form.
 Choosing a basis for V and L, one can make this condition more explicit.
 There are several equivalent formulations of this; all of them are known as the Riemann conditions.